joannaarreola/SQL/BRFSS Smoking Behavior Analyis Project/README.md

 # BRFSS Smoking Behavior Analysis (SQL)

-This project analyzes 2023 BRFSS data to explore smoking patterns across demographics using SQL.
+This project analyzes 2023 BRFSS data to explore smoking patterns across demographics.
+The SQL portion of the project can be found in this folder.

+The full end-to-end project document can be found here:

 ## Files